e-magon/MiguelBridge/README.md

     Then, for every pair of room you want to link togheter:
     1. `matrixname`: write the name of the matrix room
     2. `tgname`: write the name of the Telegram room
     3. `tgid`: write the id of the telegram chat.
-You can get it sending the `/chatid` command to the Telegram Bot
+You can get it by sending the `/chatid` command to the Telegram Bot
     4. `matrixid` : write the id of the matrix room.
 You can get it from the room settings, under "internal id" (like `!something:server.com`)
     5. `lastmessageid`: this parameter is managed by the application, don't edit it
 4. Start the program